iliabylich/ruby-ractors-and-concurrent-data-structures/src/atomics.md

 # Atomics

 > SPOILER: I'm not an expert in this area and if you are really interested in learning how atomics work better read something else.
+>
+> If you are comfortable with Rust I would personally recommend ["Rust Atomics and Locks" by Mara Bos](https://marabos.nl/atomics/)
+>
-I'll do my best to explain what I know but please take it with a grain of salt.
+> I'll do my best to explain what I know but please take it with a grain of salt.

 When I say "atomics" I mean atomic variables.
 In Rust there's a set of data types representing atomic variables, e.g. `std::sync::atomic::AtomicU64`.
 They can be modified using atomic operations like `fetch_add` and `compare_and_swap` and the change that happens is always atomic.